 Context matters tremendously too.

-A dog barking at the mailman displays different body language than one greeting their favorite person, even if both involve vocalization.
+A dog barking at the mailman is different than one greeting his favorite person, even though both will bark at you.

 Using Body Language Knowledge to Prevent Bites and Anxiety

-When you can spot the early warning signs of stress or fear, you’ll prevent countless problems before they escalate into bites or chronic anxiety.
+If we can recognize the signs of stress or fear, we can avoid countless issues before they become a full bite or chronic anxiety.

-You’ll create space between your dog and whatever’s triggering them, whether it’s an overeager child, another dog, or a scary vacuum cleaner.
+You’ll be able to create space between your dog and the trigger, whether it’s a wiggly, overeager child or another dog, or a frightening vacuum cleaner.

-This proactive approach prevents your dog from feeling cornered, which is when bites happen.
+This prevents your dog from feeling cornered – when they bite. ! …

-Over time, you’re also reducing their overall anxiety levels because they’ll learn to trust that you recognize their discomfort.
+In time, you are also reducing their overall anxiety levels because they’ll learn that you understand their discomfort.

-You become their advocate, their safe person who understands their silent language and responds appropriately every single time.
+You become their advocate, their safe person, the one who understands their silent language, and responds appropriately every time.

 Frequently Asked Questions